-Also See Section on The Word of Faith Doctrine that teaches that God's will is that all believers are healthy and financially prosperous, and we can therefore "claim" or appropriate healing and prosperity.
+Also See The Prosperity and Word Of Faith Doctrines that teaches that God's will is that all believers are healthy and financially prosperous, and we can therefore "claim" or appropriate healing and prosperity.

 Life is filled with hardships and disappointments, blessings and joy.
 As Christians, we have true joy because we have been given the absolute confidence that everything has meaning and benefit to the believer who follows Christ.
 Unfortunately we also struggle with the misconceptions that life is supposed to be Ďhappy all the timeí.
 There are many hymns that proclaim that we should always be happy and there are no more sorrows.
 If we fail to realize that this world is not our home, the hard times will be a greater struggle.
 Jesus made it clear that good times and hard times happen in every life.
 Look at Matthew 7:

 24 " Therefore whoever hears these sayings of Mine, and does them, I will liken him to a wise man who built his house on the rock:

 25 "and the rain descended, the floods came, and the winds blew and beat on that house; and it did not fall, for it was founded on the rock.

 26 "But everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand:

 27 "and the rain descended, the floods came, and the winds blew and beat on that house; and it fell.
 And great was its fall."